bosskabouter/volatalk/README.md

 Anything based on blockchain technologies would not fit the [Vision](#vision) for this purpose.

-#### Doesn't anything like this exist?
+#### Does anything like this exist?

-Since VolaTALK does not capture any data, no money can be made from it's users.
-No commercial party would have interest in building anything like this.
-A Dollar for a Click...
+Open source, free to use, P2P, without trackers, browser based without native applications? ?
+Please let us know at [ideas@volatalk.org](mailto:ideas@volatalk.org)

 ## Table of Contents